belaeifert/tomatotimer/README.md

 # Tomato timer
-## A pomodoro technique timer
+## A pomodoro technique timer and sites blocker

-! beta version 2.0.0: configurable times and block domains when is active
+For learn more about the [Pomodoro Technique](http://pomodorotechnique.com/)

+*Version 2.0.1:*

+* Start, pause and stop timer
+* configurable intervals
+* block domains to improve your focus
+* cool sounds and icons

 by https://github.com/front-bsfreitas
 facebook: facebook.com/brunosilvafreitas